LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

 - **<span class="hover-image-trigger" data-image="../images/shopping/aliexpress-foam-machine.png">Foam Washing Machine</span>**: I can't recommend this enough.
   - I tried soap dispensers, but they were a hassle.
 The foam dispenser, however, works perfectly.

-- **Solar Lights**: Exceeded my expectations, and work better than I imagined.
+- **<span class="hover-image-trigger" data-image="../images/shopping/amaryllis-solar-light.png">Garage Solar Light</span>**: Exceeded my expectations, and work better than I imagined.
 - **Rechargeable Lights for Hallways and Other Spaces**: No more bumping into furniture in the dark.
   - When paired with the **Magnetic Charging Cables (Ankndo)**, it makes life even easier.
 - **<span class="hover-image-trigger" data-image="../images/shopping/aliexpress-extendable-arm.png">Extendable Arm</span>**: A versatile and adjustable arm for mounting devices or accessories.